 I learned from one of my big teachers, Bill Harris, that, it is the resistance that let us suffer.
-When you let the resistance go, all suffering also vanish, and you can face a new beautiful world surprising you with his gifts.
+When you let the resistance go, all suffering will also vanish, and you can face a new beautiful world that surprises you with her gifts.

 Honda is a new beginning for us and a symbol of change.

 Would you like to start fresh?
 What is the beginning for you?